 Robin Prytherch was born in Sussex but school took him to London.
 Work there, as a structural designer, then took him to Bristol.
 Not long after he joined the Natural History Unit in Bristol, where he worked for 23 years researching, directing and producing a wide range of programmes (TV and radio).
 Luckily, early retirement allowed him to put more time into his long-term study of the Common Buzzard, which continues.
 He has subscribed to BB since the 1960s and joined the editorial board in 1987.

 Originally from Liverpool, Stephen Menzie spent the early part of his post-university life working abroad as a ringer: in northeast Spain for one spring season and at Falsterbo, Sweden, for two springs and three autumns.
 Perhaps not surprisingly, most of Stephen’s interaction with birds comes in the form of ringing, although he equally enjoys birding (at home and abroad), rummaging through a museum drawer, and the (very) occasional spot of twitching.
 He holds a particular interest in moult, ageing and identification, especially of passerines.
-Stephen now lives in London where he works in app development.
+Stephen now lives in Dorset where he works for the Sound Approach.
 When he’s not working, he enjoys nothing more than an evening at the ballet.

 Steve Votier spent his formative years birding in Norfolk, but is now based in southwest England where he is a lecturer in Marine Ecology at the University of Plymouth.
 After completing his first degree at the University of Newcastle, he spent seven years at the University of Glasgow completing a PhD and post-doctoral positions on seabird ecology.
 As well as serving on the BB editorial board since 2006, he is a member of BBRC and a former member of BOURC.
 Certainly most at home in field, either working on seabird islands or looking for scarce migrants.